|

 Instructions

-1. Prepare baking dish and preheat oven: Preheat the oven to 375°F (190°C) and grease a 9×13-inch or similar baking dish to prevent sticking.
+1. Preheat and Prepare Baking Dish: Preheat the oven to 375°F (190°C) and grease a 9×13-inch or similar baking dish to prevent sticking during baking.

-3. Sauté the vegetables: Heat the olive oil in a large skillet over medium heat.
-Add the chopped onion and celery along with salt and pepper.
-Cook for 8 to 10 minutes until the vegetables are soft.
-Stir in the grated garlic and cook briefly until fragrant.
+3. Sauté Vegetables and Aromatics: Heat the olive oil in a large skillet over medium heat.
+Add chopped onion, celery, sea salt, and black pepper.
+Cook for 8 to 10 minutes, stirring occasionally, until the vegetables are soft and fragrant.
+Stir in the grated garlic at the end to cook for an additional minute.

-6. Transfer and bake: Transfer the stuffing mixture to the prepared baking dish.
-Drizzle the melted unsalted butter evenly over the top.
+5. Transfer and Bake: Spoon the stuffing mixture into the prepared baking dish and drizzle the melted unsalted butter evenly over the top.
 Cover the dish with foil and bake for 25 minutes.

 Notes